vwxi/dht/PROTOCOL.md

 ```
 "d": {
+        "i": <peer ID>,
         "p": [<peer records>]
 }
 ```

 where:
 - peer ID is an encoded string
-- peer records are already defined
+- `p` is an array of peer records which were already defined

 ## operations